 The oral LD50 of dexamethasone in female mice was 6.5 g/kg.

-DOSAGE AND ADMINISTRATION
+DOSAGE & ADMINISTRATION

 For oral administration: DOSAGE REQUIREMENTS ARE VARIABLE AND MUST BE INDIVIDUALIZED ON THE BASIS OF THE DISEASE AND THE RESPONSE OF THE PATIENT.

 The initial dosage varies from 0.75 to 9 mg a day depending on the disease being treated.
 In less severe diseases doses lower than 0.75 mg may suffice, while in severe diseases doses higher than 9 mg may be required.
 The initial dosage should be maintained or adjusted until the patient’s response is satisfactory.
 If satisfactory clinical response does not occur after a reasonable

 After a favorable initial response, the proper maintenance dosage should be determined by decreasing the initial dosage in small amounts to the lowest dosage that maintains an adequate clinical

 Patients should be observed closely for signs that might require dosage adjustment, including changes in clinical status resulting from remissions or exacerbations of the disease, individual drug responsiveness, and the effect of stress (e.g., surgery, infection, trauma).
 During stress it may be necessary to increase dosage temporarily.

 If the drug is to be stopped after more than a few days of treatment, it usually should be withdrawn gradually.

 Dexamethasone suppression tests

-- Tests for Cushing’s syndrome
+1. Tests for Cushing’s syndrome.

-Give 1 mg of dexamethasone orally at 11:00 p.m.
+Give 1 mg of Dexamethasone orally at 11:00 p.m.
 Blood is drawn for plasma cortisol determination at 8:00 a.m. the following morning.

-For greater accuracy, give 0.5 mg of dexamethasone orally every 6 hours for 48 hours.
+For greater accuracy, give 0.5 mg of Dexamethasone orally every 6 hours for 48 hours.
 Twenty-four hour urine collections are made for determination of 17-hydroxycorticosteroid excretion.

-Give 2 mg of dexamethasone orally every 6 hours for 48 hours.
+Give 2 mg of Dexamethasone orally every 6 hours for 48 hours.
 Twenty-four hour urine collections are made for determination of 17-hydroxycorticosteroid excretion.

-8 fl oz (No Dropper) (237 mL)
+8 fl oz (237 mL) bottle (NDC 64980-509-24)

 KEEP TIGHTLY CLOSED